Guardians vs. Astros Player Props Betting Odds

 Bregman Stats

-- Bregman has put up 60 hits with eight doubles, a triple, nine home runs and 35 walks.
-He has driven in 38 runs with one stolen base.
+- Bregman has 61 hits with eight doubles, a triple, nine home runs, 35 walks and 39 RBI.
+He's also stolen one base.

 Bregman Recent Games